Brightspace/Postman-Collections/Create a Course a User and an Enrollment/readme.md

 - BrightspaceDomain
 - accesstoken
-- refreshtoken

 It is recommended to paste your values in the "Current Value" field of each Collection Variable.

-Note: accesstoken and refreshtoken retrieval is explained in the "Get Initial Token" Collection.
-If you need to get a new Access Token then run the "Request a New Access Token and Refresh Token" request provided in this collection.
+Note: accesstoken and refreshtoken retrieval is explained in the "Get Initial Token" and "WhoAmI" Collections.

 Note: the lpversion variable is pre-set to 1.28 in this Collection.